ratsaby/LwWekaPackage/README.md

 ## Installing the package

-Download the [file](LW.zip) and then  install it from the package manager of WEKA.
+Click on the link [file](LW.zip) then on the top right click the three dots, and choose download.
+Then  install it from the package manager of WEKA.

 If you are updating this package form an older to a newer version, make sure first to delete the folder /tmp/lw-weka/